fern-api/fern/README.md

 # Fern

-**Fern** is an **open source toolkit** for defining, building and generating **APIs, documentation and SDKs**.
-Bring an existing OpenAPI definition or describe your endpoints in a Fern specification.
-Fern generates backend code, specifications in various formats, and client libraries with a single command.
+Fern is an open source toolkit for designing, building and consuming REST APIs.
+Fern can be used in your existing projects through OpenAPI, and integrate effortlessly into your existing workflows.
+It can also serve as the basis of your API development, by describing your endpoints in a Fern specification, and having Fern generate your API backend code, as well as SDKs.

-This repository contains the Fern **compiler**.
-The compiler transforms an API definition into various code artifacts, such as client libraries, SDKs, or even full-fledged **Express**, **Fast API** or **Spring Boot** backends.
+This repository contains the Fern compiler.
+The compiler takes an API definition, either in Fern or OpenAPI format, and turns it into code artifacts such as client libraries and SDKs, or even full fledged **Express**, **Spring Boot** or **FastAPI** backends.
+Fern's compiler is modular and extensible, allowing it to build several artifact types using a single command.
+Fern focuses on generating idiomatic code, following language-specific idioms and standards.

-In short, Fern takes care of the boilerplate associated with developing APIs, so you can **focus on delivering business value**.
+Fern takes care of the boilerplate associated with developing APIs, so you can **focus on delivering value**.

 # Capabilities